-The Audit Committee of the Board is responsible for providing independent, objective oversight of the Corporation's accounting functions and internal controls.
-The Audit Committee acts under a written charter first adopted and approved by the Board in 2007, and most recently amended in July 2020, which is reviewed by the Board annually.
+The Audit Committee is responsible for providing independent, objective oversight of the Corporation's accounting functions and internal controls.
+The Audit Committee acts under a written charter first adopted and approved by the Board in 2007, and most recently amended in October 2020, which is reviewed by the Board annually.
 Each member of the Audit Committee is "independent" within the meaning of Rule 10A-3 of the Exchange Act and Section 803(B)(2) the NYSE American Company Guide and "independent" and "financially literate" within the meaning of such terms in NI 52-110.
 In accordance with Section 407 of the United States Sarbanes-Oxley Act of 2002 and Item 407(d)(5)(ii) and (iii) of Regulation S-K, the Board has identified Tracy A. Stevenson as the "Audit Committee Financial Expert."
 A copy of the Audit Committee Charter is available on the Corporation's website at www.vistagold.com.

-The responsibilities of the Audit Committee include recommending to the Board an accounting firm to be nominated for Shareholder approval as the Corporation's independent auditor.
-The Audit Committee is responsible for recommending to the Board that the Corporation's financial statements and the related management's discussion and analysis be included in its Annual Report on Form 10-K. The Audit Committee took a number of steps in making this recommendation for fiscal year 2020.
+The responsibilities of the Audit Committee include appointing and retaining the accounting firm that serves as the Corporation's independent auditor, which reports to the Audit Committee.
+The Board recommends to Shareholders the approval of the accounting firm appointed by the Audit Committee.
+The Audit Committee is responsible for recommending to the Board that the Corporation's financial statements and the related management's discussion and analysis be included in its Annual Report on Form 10-K. The Audit Committee took a number of steps in making this recommendation for fiscal year 2022.